-1. Poisonings from electronic smoking devices have increased dramatically in the past five (5) years from once a month in September 2010 to 215 a month in February 2014.

-2. Analysis of reports of poisonings from electronic smoking devices finds that calls reporting exposure to electronic smoking devices are much more likely to involve adverse health effects when compared to calls reporting exposure to conventional cigarettes; and

-(d) A study published in the Journal of Environmental and Public Health suggests that electronic smoking devices "may have the capacity to 're-normalize' tobacco use in a demographic that has had significant denormalization of tobacco use previously."; and

-(e) Electronic smoking devices often mimic conventional tobacco products in shape, size, and color, with the user exhaling a smoke-like vapor similar in appearance to the exhaled smoke from cigarettes and other conventional tobacco products; and

-The purported health benefits from electronic smoking (f) devices have not been scientifically proven, and use of these devices has not been proven safe, either for their users or for bystanders.
-More than one study has concluded that exposure to vapor from electronic smoking devices may cause passive or secondhand vapor inhalation.
-Clinical studies about the safety and efficacy of electronic smoking devices have not been submitted to the Food and Drug Administration (FDA) for the more than 400 brands of electronic smoking devices that are on the market, and consumers have no knowledge of whether electronic smoking devices are safe; what types of concentration of potentially harmful chemicals the products contain; and what dose of nicotine the products deliver.
+- i.
+Poisonings from electronic smoking devices have increased dramatically in the past five (5) years from once a month in September 2010 to two hundred fifteen (215) a month in February 2014. - ii.
+Analysis of reports of poisonings from electronic smoking devices finds that calls reporting exposure to electronic smoking devices are much more likely to involve adverse health effects when compared to calls reporting exposure to conventional cigarettes; and - d.
+A study published in the Journal of Environmental and Public Health suggests that electronic smoking devices "may have the capacity to 're-normalize' tobacco use in a demographic that has had significant denormalization of tobacco use previously"; and - e.
+Electronic smoking devices often mimic conventional tobacco products in shape, size, and color, with the user exhaling a smoke-like vapor similar in appearance to the exhaled smoke from cigarettes and other conventional tobacco products; and - f.
+The purported health benefits from electronic smoking devices have not been scientifically proven, and use of these devices has not been proven safe, either for their users or for bystanders.
+More than one (1) study has concluded that exposure to vapor from electronic smoking devices may cause passive or secondhand vapor inhalation.
+Clinical studies about the safety and efficacy of electronic smoking devices have not been submitted to the Food and Drug Administration (FDA) for the more than four hundred (400) brands of electronic smoking devices that are on the market, and consumers have no knowledge of whether electronic smoking devices are safe; what types of concentration of potentially harmful chemicals the products contain; and what dose of nicotine the products deliver.
 The World Health Organization has strongly advised consumers against the use of electronic smoking devices until they are "deemed safe and effective and of acceptable quality by a competent national regulatory body."
-The World Medical Association has determined that electronic smoking devices "are not comparable to scientifically-proven methods of smoking cessation" and that "neither their value as therapeutic aids for smoking cessation nor their safety as cigarette replacements is established."; and youth who use electronic smoking devices are more likely to use tobacco products, including cigarettes, than those youth who do not use electronic smoking devices; and
+The World Medical Association has determined that electronic smoking devices "are not comparable to scientifically proven methods of smoking cessation" and that "neither their value as therapeutic aids for smoking cessation nor their safety as cigarette replacements is established"; and - g.
+Research indicates electronic smoking devices may lead youth to try other tobacco products.
+In addition, research indicates that youth who use electronic smoking devices are more likely to use tobacco products, including cigarettes, than those youth who do not use electronic smoking devices; and - h.
+Electronic smoking devices are currently unregulated and have been proven to emit nicotine, ultrafine particles, volatile organic compounds, and other toxins.
+Inhalation of nicotine is proven to be dangerous to everyone, especially children and pregnant women.
+Exposure to ultrafine particles may exacerbate respiratory illnesses, such as asthma, and may constrict arteries which could